The application process

 - Development Control Committee

 When held at the council offices the meeting usually starts at 6.30pm and is open to the public.
-The committee room has limited seating (maximum 70 for the public) and therefore the meetings are also webcast and available to view via the council’s website.
+The committee room has limited seating (maximum 70 for the public) and therefore the meetings available to view via webcast.

 Find out about attending a committee meeting by reading our leaflet - Can I speak about my planning application at the committee meeting?